 As Khalifa International Stadium was already a host venue of international level events, its redevelopment – and therefore its environmental impact – was kept to a minimum.
 The main focus was on enhancing its capacity and facilities to FIFA World Cup™ standards and, crucially, modernising it to become a more environmentally friendly venue

 A green route to the game

-If fans are heading to another fixture after the match, they won't drive up vehicle emissions and air miles by travelling for hours between host cities.
-Unlike previous editions of the tournament, no 2022 FIFA World Cup Qatar™ venue will be more than an hour away from any other.
-Located in the geographical centre of the tournament, Khalifa International Stadium is particularly well placed for onward travel.
+If fans are heading to another FIFA World Cup™ fixture after the match, they won't drive up vehicle emissions and air miles by travelling for hours between host cities.
+Unlike previous editions of the tournament, no FIFA World Cup Qatar 2022™ venue will be more than an hour away from any other.
+Located in the geographical centre of our proposed tournament venues, Khalifa International Stadium is particularly well placed for onward travel.

 One of the most important changes to the stadium was the addition of a huge new roof canopy.
 Along with advanced cooling systems, it helps to maintain a comfortable temperature for football fans, supplying a simple, green solution to an environmental challenge.

 Every effort made in the stadium's renovation, down to the use of energy-saving lighting and bathroom fittings.
 Khalifa International Stadium is the first FIFA World Cup 2022™ venue to achieve the goal of Global Sustainability Assessment System (GSAS) certification.
 Even a venue as historic as Khalifa International Stadium recognises that sustainability is an integral part of its future.